codeequity/codeEquity/docs/ceManual.md

 **Accrued** column right now, CE Server would move the card back to **In Progress**.
 PEQ issues can only enter **Accrued** from the **Pending PEQ Approval** column.

+(XXX revisit XXX) card should be coming from planned
 <p float="left">
   <img src="images/garlicBeerLC3.png" />
 </p>